How to File a Colorado LLC or Corporation Amendment

 Step 2: Identify and gather the information you need to amend

 Colorado LLCs will need to file the Articles of Amendment to make changes to their company.
-But before you dive into the paperwork, it’s helpful to gather all of the information you’ll need for filing.
+But before you go into the paperwork, it’s helpful to gather all of the information you’ll need for filing.
 Here’s a quick look at what the amendment requires:

 • Name of the company